 - Marking of utility lines and “potholing” to verify their locations visually

 - Partial or complete road and sidewalk closures

 We will work to reduce inconveniences during this work.
 Xcel Energy will work alongside the City of Boulder’s construction resources in effort to minimize the disturbance and impact to the area, and restore work areas to preconstruction conditions.

 What is Undergrounding?

 Undergrounding is the process of taking overhead lines—be it transmission or distribution—and converting them to underground lines.
 This typically occurs within the public right of way or as a result of new development.

 Aside from improving the area aesthetic, property values are maintained and noise is minimized.

-Construction began in May 2021 and is scheduled to be completed by August 2022.
+Construction began in May 2021 and was completed in October 2022.